-I recently wrote a post about Barrio Mafalala, a Maputo neighborhood of “zinc, wooden houses, and unpaved streets”.
-Mafalala emerged in the 20th century and has had great historical importance both before and after Mozambique gained independence.
+A few weeks ago I wrote about Barrio Mafalala, a Maputo neighborhood of “wooden houses, zinc, and unpaved streets”.
+Mafalala emerged in the 20th century and has significant historical importance – both before and after Mozambique’s independence in 1975.

-Local languages are the standard, meaning that “not everyone within the country can communicate with each other”.
+Local languages are standard, meaning that “not everyone within the country can communicate with each other”.

 Historically, Mozambique experienced eras of Bantu, Swahili, and Portuguese rule.
-Portugal was the first European power to colonize Africa.
-The Portuguese ruled Mozambique from 1498 to 1974.
-Colonization clearly didn’t unite the indigenous people.
+Portugal was the first European power to colonize the African continent.
+The Portuguese ruled Mozambique from 1498 to 1974, and their colonization didn’t unite the indigenous people.

 Mozambique’s fight for independence followed by a long civil war resulted in ethnic groups identifying within themselves, not as part of a united country.

-Even though Portuguese is Mozambique’s official language, it’s only spoken by about a quarter of the population, and often as a second language.
-Mozambique’s language differences combined with poor transportation between regions helped create limited communication and a lack of national identity within the country.
+Even though Portuguese is Mozambique’s official language, it’s only spoken by a quarter of the population, often as a second language.
+Language differences and marginal transportation between regions created a lack of national identity and poor, limited communication.

 - Makua / Lomwe